Capturing consistent map states across network conditions

 Network Emulation at the Browser Engine Level

-Crucially, map tile caches must be explicitly disabled or seeded deterministically before each test iteration.
-Launching the browser with --disable-http-cache and intercepting fetch/XMLHttpRequest calls to tile endpoints allows QA teams to inject controlled response delays or serve pre-cached MBTiles/PBF payloads.
-Debugging flaky network states begins by enabling Network.requestWillBeSent and Network.loadingFinished event listeners to verify that no pending requests remain in flight before capture.
-Mapping platform teams should implement a network interceptor that logs tile coordinate bounds, HTTP status codes, and retry counts to a structured test artifact, enabling DevOps to correlate visual drift with specific CDN routing failures or edge cache misses.
+Map tile caches must be explicitly disabled or seeded deterministically before each test iteration.
+Launch the browser with --disable-http-cache and intercept fetch/XMLHttpRequest calls to tile endpoints to inject controlled response delays or serve pre-cached MBTiles/PBF payloads.
+Enable Network.requestWillBeSent and Network.loadingFinished event listeners to verify that no pending requests remain in flight before capture.
+Log tile coordinate bounds, HTTP status codes, and retry counts to a structured test artifact to correlate visual drift with specific CDN routing failures or edge cache misses.

 Handling Async Tile Loading & State Locking

-Engineers should maintain a promise-based counter that increments on tile or source load initiation and decrements upon successful decoding or error fallback.
+Maintain a promise-based counter that increments on tile load initiation and decrements upon successful decoding or error fallback.
 The capture routine must await three concurrent conditions:

 This triple-gate strategy prevents partial tile stitching and ensures that deferred vector style evaluation completes before the frame buffer is read.